Letters of Thomas Rampton Hunter, 1940-1944 - Part 8

 kids who attend English schools would receive much

-drawing or art instruction.
+drawing or art intuition.

 By the way, please don't tell folk about the